prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_confidence_min_set(const wchar_t* name, double min_confidence);
 ```

 This service sets the minimum confidence criteria for the named ODE Trigger.
-A value of 0 disables the filter and the GIE cofidence level will not be used as criteria for ODE occurrence.
+A value of 0 disables the filter and the GIE confidence level will not be used as criteria for ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.
-* `min_confience` - [in] new minimum confidence value as criteria for the ODE Trigger to filter on, or 0 to disable.
+* `min_confidence` - [in] new minimum confidence value as criteria for the ODE Trigger to filter on, or 0 to disable.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure